PaddlePaddle/docs/docs/guides/01_paddle2.0_introduction/basic_concept/layer_and_model_en.md

 As we can see, ``model.parameters()`` returns all the parameters in a list.

 In a real-time training process, after calling the backward method, Paddle will compute the gradient value for each parameters in a model and further saves them in the corresponding parameter object.
-If the parameter already got updated or for some reason we would like to discard the gradient, then we can call ``clear_gradients()`` to clear all the gradients in a parameter.
+If the parameter already got updated, or for some reason we would like to discard the gradient, we can then seek ``clear_gradients()`` to clear all the gradients in a parameter.

 ```python
 model = Model()